beal2912/shd-stkd-arb/README.md

-# Shade Arbitrage scrt / stkd secret bot
+# Secret Arbitrage sscrt / stkd-scrt bot

-This typescript bot executes arbitrage between the sscrt / stkd-scrt market on Shade Swap and the price of unbonding in the stkd-scrt derivative contract.
+This typescript bot executes arbitrage between the sscrt / stkd-scrt market on Shade Swap or Blizzard finance and the price of unbonding in the stkd-scrt derivative contract.
 The bot need scrt funds to be able to perform arbitrages.

+## Changelog
+- 2023-05-21: adding support for blizzard finance pool sscrt / stkd-scrt (pool info, simulate/execute trade)
+- 2023-05-15: first public version (HackSecret submission)

 ## Strategy